hjmeng/iotbch/README.md

 # Introduction

 Internet of Things (IoT) is gaining popularity.
-A good example is PurpleAir.com.
-Users buy a PurpleAir air pollution monitor and connect to their wifi.
-The monitor submits PM2.5 data to PurpleAir server.
-However, the user does not have many options when it comes to analyzing their own data or their neighborhood data.
+A good example is [PurpleAir.com](https://www.purpleair.com/map#12.58/37.43558/-122.15637).
+Users buy a PurpleAir air pollution monitor and connect it to their wifi.
+The monitor submits PM2.5 data to PurpleAir server periodically.
+However, the user does not have many options when it comes to analyzing their own data or their neighborhood's data.

 # Goal